djvill/APLS/doc/how-to-use/search/search-other-layers.md

 ### Symbol picker

-To make these layers easier to search, layers that don't use English spelling or numbers have an additional part in their pattern input fields: a <span class="keyterm">symbol picker</span>, shown with a {% include labbcat-icon.html src="expand-down.svg" %} icon.
+To make these layers easier to search, layers that don't use English spelling or numbers have an additional part in their pattern inputs: a <span class="keyterm">symbol picker</span>, shown with a {% include labbcat-icon.html src="expand-down.svg" %} icon.
 For example, we can see the {% include labbcat-icon.html src="expand-down.svg" %} icon for the <span class="layer">syllables</span> layer, which uses stress markers and the DISC phonemic alphabet:

 {% include screengrab.html src="search/syllables.png" %}